kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 * `NO_PROXY` or `no_proxy`

 **Note**: If you set a proxy it would be used for all the connection requests.
-It's important that you define what addresses doesn't need to be proxied with the NO_PROXY variable, typically you should avoid to proxy your docker network range `NO_PROXY=172.17.0.0/16`
+It's important that you define what addresses don't need to be proxied with the NO_PROXY variable, typically you should avoid to proxy your docker network range `NO_PROXY=172.17.0.0/16`

 ### Exporting Cluster Logs
 kind has the ability to export all kind related logs for you to explore.